FAQs: Renew ANU

 This is due to a number of factors on both the revenue and expenses sides of the Budget.
 We did not hit our student recruitment targets which have contributed to the largest shortfall in revenue.
 Some of this is due to factors outside the University, such as changed policy settings.
 Our Budget also relied on containing growth in our operating costs, but costs have grown much faster than budgeted.
 A lot of work has been done this year to improve our controls and ensure we are able to set and meet targets for spending control moving forward.

-With the cap on international student numbers impacting our revenue streams, what strategies is the university implementing to increase domestic student enrolment?
+With the cap on international student numbers impacting our revenue streams, what strategies is the University implementing to increase domestic student enrolment?

 We strive to recruit students from all sectors, from around Australia and beyond, and at different stages of their education journey.
 We’ve been focusing on growing our domestic postgraduate coursework cohort with initiatives such as ANU Postgraduate Spotlight, and these efforts have seen an increase in enrolments.
 We’ve also been focused on diversifying our domestic undergraduate cohort, so that Australia’s only national university properly reflects the community it serves.
 We are closely watching developments in the Federal Government, where policymakers are exploring a ‘managed growth model’.
 If this comes to fruition, it may impact the number of domestic Commonwealth-supported students we are able to enrol from 2026.
 At ANU, these students are mostly undergraduates.